Kazooki123/LunarDB/README.md

 QUIT - Exit the program

+## `lunar.exe` V.S `lunardb.exe`

+While it can be confusing at first, they're heavily different:

+- lunar.exe - Is the CLI for LunarDB with commands you can execute for your database.
+- lunardb.exe - Launches the local **LunarDB Server** using the `lunardb serve` command.

+While it may not make sense at first, its my only choice and decision on how LunarDB functions, everything will changed later or sooner on.

 ## 🤝CONTRIBUTIONS

 Feel free to contribution as it is open for all developers!
 Just make sure to follow the CONTRIBUTION rules and be respectful.